SijingTu/2023-OPTRefinement-code/README.md

-# Finding Denser Subgraphs and Larger Cuts with Local Improvements
+# OptiRefine: Finding denser subgraphs and larger cuts using few refinements

-This repository contains the code used in our paper titled "Finding Denser Subgraphs and Larger Cuts with Local Improvements".
+This repository contains the code used in our paper titled "OptiRefine: Finding denser subgraphs and larger cuts using few refinements".
 The algorithms are designed to find larger graph cuts and denser subgraphs through a local improvement framework.

 ## Table of Contents